Pharmaceutical Sciences/Pharmaceutics PhD

 Standardized Test Scores:

-GRE: Waived for Fall 2022 admission.
-If submitted, scores are expected to be in the 65th percentile or above.
+GRE: Scores are expected to be in the 65th percentile or above.

 Applicants who earned their baccalaureate degree from an institution where the language of instruction was other than English, with the exception of those who subsequently earned a master’s degree at a U.S. institution, must report scores for a standardized test of English that meet these minimums: